 Yakizakana is general term for Japanese style grilled fish that’s often served whole.
 It is far more common dish than sushi for most people in Japan.
 It’s an extremely popular dish for breakfast eaten together with rice and soup.
 The fish is marinated with ginger plant (hajikami) and sweet vinegar to enhance its color and as a palate cleanser.

 Pickled Vegetables (Tsukemono)

-Shiozuke (salt pickling), is the most common, simplest and easiest to prepare.
-Simply slice the vegetables into bit sized and sprinkle with about teaspoon of salt per cup of veggies and rinse before serving.
+Shiozuke (salt pickling), is the most common, simplest, and easiest to prepare.
+Simply slice the vegetables into bite sized and sprinkle with about a teaspoon of salt per cup of veggies and rinse before serving.
 Suzuke (vinegar pickling) is derived from Japanese rice vinegar, which gives them a crunchy texture and a sweet and tangy flavor.
-Shoyuzuke (soy sauce pickling) is a pickling with a soy sauce base.
+Shoyuzuke (soy sauce pickling) is pickling with a soy sauce base.
 The soy sauce is usually combined with vinegar and sugar, which gives shoyuzuke pickles a sweet and salty flavor.
 Fukujinzuke is a crunchy chutney-like relish made up of different vegetables cured in soy sauce.
-It’s named for seven gods of Japanese myth (shichi fukujin) because it’s made from seven different kinds of vegetables.
+It’s named for the seven gods of Japanese myth (shichi fukujin) because it’s made from seven different kinds of vegetables.
 This pickle is a common garnish for Japanese curry.

-Most people look for energy packed nutrition that’s quick and easy to prepare.
+Most people look for energy-packed nutrition that’s quick and easy to prepare.
 However, the Japanese take a wise and practical approach in preparing for breakfast to ensure that the day’s first meal has full of nutrients that the body needs.